ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-5 Special Operators in TypeScript Introduced in 2024: A Guide with Examples - <a href="https://medium.com/@pradeeptiwari.bhumca10/5-special-operators-in-typescript-introduced-in-2024-a-guide-with-examples-4cc26ddfa265" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Tutorial (Part 2)- How to Install TypeScript: A Simple Guide - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-2-how-to-install-typescript-a-simple-guide-e4d70854f37d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep Tiwari ( Solution Architect )`**
+✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>In 2024, TypeScript saw the introduction of several new operators aimed at enhancing the language’s expressiveness, reducing boilerplate…</blockquote>
+<blockquote>This article will provide a step-by-step tutorial on how to install TypeScript in VS Code.</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>